New to Sly Flourish? Start Here or subscribe to the newsletter.

 These sorts of things are easily overused.
 Instead of dropping evil pillars into every one of your battles, save them for the battles where they make sense to the rest of the story.
 Put them in your DM's toolbox and take them out when they add more fun to the game.

-Share this article with your friends using this link: https://slyflourish.com/unhallowed_pillars.html
+Share this article by copying this link: https://slyflourish.com/unhallowed_pillars.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.